Skip to main content

 Any or all of these small actions have surprisingly outsized benefits.
 And doing one or more of them regularly over time can help you feel healthier.

 “It’s easy to give up when you attempt something big and fail.
-But when you do something small on a regular basis, you can look back and see your success,” says Amy.
+But when you do something small on a regular basis, you can look back and see your success,” says Surface.
 “Feeling good about your success helps encourage you to keep up the good work.”

-If you’d like help, ask your primary care provider for ideas that will move you toward achieving your personal health goals.
+What small steps will help you achieve your health goals?
+Get help in identifying these first steps.
+Ask your primary care doctor for ideas that will move you toward achieving your personal health goals.